PreschoolKindergartenFirst Grade

 3. Developing Spatial Reasoning and Body Awareness

-Learning on paper is a physical, three-dimensional act.
-A child has to orient the book, learn to navigate from left-to-right and top-to-bottom, coordinate their two hands (one to hold the paper, one to write), and apply pressure.
-These actions build a mental map of their own body and how it relates to the world.
-Tapping and swiping on a flat, 2D plane, while engaging, does not build these same critical spatial reasoning skills.
+Learning on paper is physical and three-dimensional.
+A child has to orient the book, track left-to-right and top-to-bottom, coordinate two hands (one to hold the paper, one to write), and manage pressure.
+Those actions help build a mental map of how the body moves and how it connects to the world around it.
+Tapping and swiping on a flat 2D screen, even when it’s fun, doesn’t build the same spatial reasoning and body awareness in the same way.

 4. The Pride of Tangible Accomplishment